Ameera Shah: Personal life

 Ameera Shah was born to Dr. Sushil Shah, a pathologist, and Dr. Duru Shah, a gynaecologist.
-Her elder sister Aparna Shah is a geneticist.
-She is married to Hemant Sachdev, an Indian retail entrepreneur, who serves as a non-executive director of Metropolis Healthcare.
+Her elder sister Aparna Rajadhyaksha is a geneticist.
+Ameera is married to Hemant Sachdev, an Indian retail entrepreneur, who serves as a non-executive director of Metropolis Healthcare.
 In March 2020, she gave birth to a baby boy named Karma.
+In April 2025, she gave birth to twins (boy and girl) with the names of Jahaan and Nandi.